laitanawe/introscicomp/_episodes/02-installing-software.md

 ```
 {: .output}

 Taking this to its conclusion, `module load` will add software to your `$PATH`.
 It "loads" software.
-A special note on this - depending on which version of the `module` program that is installed at your site, `module load` will also load required software dependencies.
+A special note on this - depending on which version of the `module` program that is installed on the HPC cluster, `module load` will also load required software dependencies.

 ```
 $ fastqc